CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

       * Exact same performance benefit as "old" color-packing method, but without visible color quality loss
       * Color quality losses do happen.
 In fact, due to the ordering of the channels during packing, blue channel suffers from greater quality loss than red and green channels.
       * However compared to the bit-shift method, quality loss is much less visible, if not indistinguishable
+      * Tradeoff
-      * Tradeoff: screenshot feature doesn't work (returns black image); Need to press `print screen` on the keyboard for anything to be captured
+        * Screenshot feature doesn't work (returns black image); Need to press `print screen` on the keyboard for anything to be captured
+        * Alpha channel is excluded
   * `master-backup` has the version without color-packing.
 The render logic differs greatly in fragment shader and other shaders.
 Therefore they are in separate branches

 ###### Render with RGBA packing (Old).
 Notice the reduced color quality of the reconstructed color map